 Did you know that Soweto is credited as one of the founding places for Kwaito and Kasi Rap, which is a style of hip hop specific to South Africa?
 Known for its vibrant nightlife, the area is the uncrowned party capital of South Africa.
 But the bus does not stop there – not by a long shot.
 The region is also filled with family entertainment, such as movie complexes, picnic spots and so on.
 No matter what type of fun you’re looking for you are sure to find it here.

 An estimated 40% of Johannesburg’s residents live in Soweto.
 According to the 2008 census, the population of Soweto is approximately 1.3 million people.
-The area is defined as just over 200 square kilometers with nearly 6,400 residents per square kilometer.
+The area is defined as just over 200 square kilometres with nearly 6,400 residents per square kilometre.

 The property market in Soweto is on the rise.
 Being labeled as the Sandton of the South, the township has become a hotspot for property investors and homeowners alike thanks to competitive pricing and new developments sprawling up all over the show.
 From Naledi to Protea Glen, new clusters, townhouses, and apartment buildings are taking shape as the area tries to keep up with housing development.
-In 2001, the official boundaries of the township stood at 106.44 square kilometers, and a population of 858,644, or more than 8,000 people per square kilometer.
+In 2001, the official boundaries of the township stood at 106.44 square kilometres, and a population of 858 644, or more than 8 000 people per square kilometre.
 In 2011 the area was 200 km sq and the population was 1.25 million, pushing up the demand for new housing developments in the area.